apache/gravitino/docs/trino-connector/supported-catalog.md

 ## Data type mapping between Trino and Gravitino

 Gravitino connector supports the following data type conversions between Trino and Gravitino currently.
-Depending on the detailed catalog, some data types conversion may not be supported for this specific catalog, for example
-Hive does not support `TIME` data type.
+Depending on the detailed catalog, some data types conversion may not be supported for this specific catalog, for example, Hive does not support `TIME` data type.

 | Gravitino Type | Trino Type |